-Caroline Collom’s abstract paintings carve out immersive spaces to inhabit.
-There is an architectural quality to Collom’s intersecting colour field planes intersect to build imagined rooms, inviting viewers to constantly move in and out of the pictorial field – from a space amongst the shapes, to a contemplation of the whole.
+Collom’s compositions have an architectural quality.
+Her gauzy and translucent colour field planes intersect to build imagined rooms, inviting viewers to move in and out of the pictorial field – from a space amongst the shapes, to a contemplation of the whole.
 Hidden forms emerge through this interplay.